 If you’re planning on moving overseas and need to move your savings over, you’re probably wondering how to transfer money abroad cheaply.

 As an expat, I’ve often had to transfer money to Australia from the UK.
 After a lot of research, I decided that the best way to send money overseas was to use online currency specialist Wise (formerly TransferWise).
 This worked out much cheaper than using banks, which tend to charge large fees and use poor exchange rates.

-Whether you’re moving to a new country and need to move a substantial sum or you’re simply going travelling, read on to find out why you should consider using a specialist currency exchange company to transfer money abroad cheaply.
+Whether you’re moving to a new country and need to move a substantial sum or you’re simply travelling or doing a working holiday in Australia, read on to find out why you should consider using a specialist currency exchange company to transfer money abroad cheaply.

 How to Transfer Money Abroad Cheaply: Contents

 To make an informed decision on the best way to transfer money overseas, it’s important to understand the basics of how exchange rates work and how currency specialists work compared to banks.